JuanPabloDiaz/freeForGeeks/README.md

 - [Visitor Badge](https://visitorbadge.io) is a **valuable tool** for any GitHub user who wants to **track their online presence** and build community around their projects. ⭐ [20 stars](https://github.com/estruyf/web-visitorbadge-nextjs)
 - [Octicons](https://primer.style/octicons) is a scalable set of icons handcrafted by GitHub. ⭐ [8.1k stars](https://github.com/primer/octicons)
 - [Emojis](https://gist.github.com/rxaviers/7360908) is a simple emoji **cheat sheet** to use when writing your GitHub README file.
+- [Repobeats](https://repobeats.axiom.co) is a way to embed contributor analytics into your GitHub project's README. ⭐ [GitHub](https://github.com/axiomhq)

 ## Icons